sithulaka/cpp-learning-projects/marks_result/README.md

-# PlaneManagement
+# marks_result

 ## Overview
-**PlaneManagement** is a C++ project that simulates an airplane management system.
-It handles functionalities such as:
+**marks_result** is a simple C++ program for managing student marks and calculating results.
+It enables users to:
+- Input student marks
+- Calculate total and average scores
-- Adding, updating, and deleting planes
+- Display individual and class performance
-- Managing flight schedules
-- Tracking passenger details
-- Displaying flight statistics

 ## 🔧 Prerequisites
 Ensure you have the following installed: